wpengyu1505/teradiff/README.md

 - RIGHT_KEY: Comma seperated list of columns to be the unique ID of the right source
 - LEFT_VALUES: Comma seperated list of columns to be compared for the left source
 - RIGHT_VALUES: Comma seperated list of columns to be compared for the right source
-* All the columns must follow the same order
+* List of columns between left and right must follow the same order